-In view of the fact that existing graph fusion methods will cause the model to lose important semantic information and fail to eliminate redundant information in the model, Li et al. \cite{li2023graphcfc} proposed a graph network based on cross-modal feature complementarity, which effectively extracts the speaker's context and interaction information through multiple hypothesis spaces of the graph.
+{Existing graph fusion methods often cause the model to lose important semantic information and fail to eliminate redundancy.
+To address this, Li et al. \cite{li2023graphcfc} proposed a graph network based on cross-modal feature complementarity.} This method effectively extracts the speaker's context and interaction information using multiple hypothesis spaces in the graph.
 This method eliminates the heterogeneity between modalities and fuses modal information by performing different message aggregation on different nodes and edge relationships in the graph, thereby extracting contextual information and speaker relationship information.

 Although existing MCER methods use GCN to model conversational relationships between speakers.
 In particular, the most competitive methods model the dependence of conversational relations between speakers and the importance between conversational relations by using relational graph attention networks.
 However, existing GCN-based multimodal conversational emotion recognition methods do not consider conversational relationships and sequential information in contextual relationships.
-Based on the above problems, Ishiwatari et al. \cite{ishiwatari2020relation} introduced relational position coding in RGAT to provide sequence information.
+Based on the above problems, Ishiwatari et al. \cite{ishiwatari2020relation} introduced relational position coding in {relationship graph attention network (RGAT)} to provide sequence information.
 The specific flow chart of RGAT is shown in Fig. \ref{fig:rgat}.

 The position encoding formula used by RGAT is defined as follows: